discreetlogcontracts/dlcspecs/FraudProofs.md

 attested to a specific outcome, which can then be used with other information to prove fraud.

-In theory, it would be best if DLC oracles could deliver their announcements and attestations using some form of broadcast channel, but in practice it is expected that oracle messages will often times be received by users via APIs and other more private and P2P means.
+In theory, it would be best if DLC oracles could deliver their announcements and attestations using some form of public broadcast channel, but in practice it is expected that oracle messages will oftentimes be received by users via APIs and other more private and certain P2P means.

 If DLC oracle broadcast channels did exist in such a way that oracles could not commit fraud privately, then oracle attestation proofs would be as simple as wrapping the publicly broadcast oracle messages, but practically speaking oracles have the ability to cheat without broadcasting fraudulent attestations publicly.

-Luckily, enough information is leaked to cheated DLC participants on-chain that they can still always generate proofs which show that a fraudulent oracle attestation must exist.
+Luckily in the case that anyone loses funds due to a fraudulently unlocked CET, enough information is leaked to the cheated DLC participants on-chain that they can still always generate proofs which show that a fraudulent oracle attestation must exist.

 #### Version 0 `oracle_attestation_proof`